flass/pantagruel/README.md

 Options are detailed here:
 ```
+  _mandatory options_
     -d|--dbname       database name

     -r|--rootdir      root directory where to create the database; defaults to current folder

+  _facultative options_
     -p|--ptgrepo      location of pantagruel software head folder; defaults to directory where this script is located

     -i|--iam          database creator identity (e-mail address is preferred)

     -f|--famprefix    alphanumerical prefix (no number first) of the names for homologous protein/gene family clusters; defaults to 'PANTAG'
                        the chosen prefix will be appended with a 'P' for protein families and a 'C' for CDS families.

     -T|--taxonomy      path to folder of taxonomy database flat files; defaults to $rootdir/NCBI/Taxonomy
                        if this is not containing the expected file, triggers downloading the daily dump from NCBI Taxonomy at task 00

     -A|--refseq_ass  path to folder of source genome assembly flat files formated like NCBI Assembly RefSeq whole directories;
                        these can be obtained by searching https://www.ncbi.nlm.nih.gov/assembly and downloadingresults with options:
                          Source Database = 'RefSeq' and File type = 'All file types (including assembly-structure directory)'.
                        defaults to $rootdir/NCBI/Assembly

-    -a|--custom_ass  path to folder of user-provided genomes, containing:
+    -a|--custom_ass  path to folder of user-provided genomes (defaults to $rootdir/user_genomes), containing:
                       _mandatory_
-                       - a 'contigs/' folder where are stored all source genome assembly FASTA files
+                       - a 'contigs/' folder, where are stored multi-FASTA files of genome assembly (one file per genome),
-                           OR
+                         which name (truncated by removing the '.fa' string and everything occuring after) will be further
+                         kept as the assembly_id (beware of names redundant with RefSeq assemblies).
+                       - a 'strain_infos.txt' file describing the organism, with columns headed:
+                           'assembly_id'; 'genus'; 'species'; 'strain'; 'taxid'; 'locus_tag_prefix'
+                         'assembly_id' must match the name of a contig file (e.g. 'assembId.fasta')
+                         'locus_tag_prefix' must match the prefix of ids given to CDS, proteins and genome regions (contigs)
+                         in potentially provided annotation files (see below).
+                      _optional_
-                       - a 'prokka_annotation/' folder where are stored all files resulting from Prokka annotation
+                       - an 'annotation/' folder, where are stored .gff and .gbk files (GFF 3 and GenBank flat file formats),
-                      _optionally_
-                       - a 'strain_infos.txt' file
-                       (unnanotated contig fasta files); defaults to $rootdir/user_genomes
+                         ideally resulting from annotation with Prokka.
+Each genome annotation file set must be stored in
+                         a separate folder, which name must match a contig file (e.g. 'assembId/' for 'assembId.fasta').

     -s|--pseudocore  integer number, the minimum number of genomes in which a gene family should be present
+                       to be included in the pseudo-core genome gene set (otherwise has to be set interactively
+                       when running task 'core').

-                       to be included in the pseudo-core genome gene set (otherwise has to be set interactively before running task 'core')    -H|--submit_hpc  full address (hostname:/folder/location) of a folder on a remote high-performance computating (HPC) cluster server
+    -H|--submit_hpc  full address (hostname:/folder/location) of a folder on a remote high-performance computating (HPC) cluster server
                        This indicate that computationally intensive tasks, including building the gene tree collection
                        ('genetrees') and reconciling gene tree with species tree ('reconciliations') will be run
                        on a HPC server (only Torque/PBS job submission system is supported so far).